Student Rights and Conduct

 - Forgery, alteration, or misuse of University documents, records, and identification cards

-- Forgery or intentionally issuing a bad check or other financial instrument.
+- Forgery or intentionally issuing a bad check or other financial instrument

-- Endangering safety
+- Endangering safety of self or others by:

 - Bomb threats